-- Install your v2.1 license within the PeerLink Hub.
-For more information see the licensing section.
-You must contact our sales team to request a license which supports NetApp interaction.
-Unless requested, all licenses that are issued do not include NetApp support by default. - 6.
-Create a new file collaboration job.
-For more information, visit the section on creating a job. - 7.
+- 4. Install your license within the PeerLink Hub.
+For more information, see the licensing section.
+You must contact our sales team to request a license which supports NetApp.
+Unless requested, all licenses that are issued do not include NetApp support by default. - Create a new file collaboration job.
+For more information, visit the section on creating a job. - 6.
 During the job configuration process, one or more participating hosts must be configured to interface with NetApp.
 To do so, view the Participants page of the File Collaboration Configuration dialog, and add the desired available host to the job.
-After the host is added to the job, enter the UNC path of the appropriate share on the NetApp Filer to the configured directory of the participant that is to act as a fPolicy Server.
-Then select NetApp as the participant's configured Event Detector.
-An example is shown below.
-As a result of the selection, a configuration dialog will be displayed requesting additional configuration for the fPolicy Server.
+After the host is added to the job, enter the UNC path of the appropriate share on the NetApp Filer to the configured directory of the participant that is to act as a FPolicy Server.
+Then select NetApp as the participant's configuration dialog will be displayed requesting additional configuration for the FPolicy Server.
 The only mandatory field is for the local path.
-The rest of the dialog represents Advanced fPolicy Configuration.
+The rest of the dialog represents Advanced FPolicy_Configuration.